-The Division of Business offers a Bachelor of Science (BS) degree in business administration with concentrations in the following areas: accounting, economics and finance, computer information systems, international business, marketing, and management.
+The Division of Business offers a Bachelor of Science (BS) degree in business administration with concentrations in the following areas: accounting, economics and finance, computer information systems, international business, and management and marketing.
 The lower- and upper-division business requirements impart to all students a broad-based, principles-level exposure to each of the functional areas, after which each student selects one area as a concentration for more in-depth study.
 The faculty believes that the business sector of American society is a vital set of institutions and that, consistent with the Jesuit ideals of the College, our students should be prepared to make a positive contribution to these institutions and to society in general.
 Accordingly, business concentrations aim to impart knowledge in accordance with liberal arts ideals and to communicate to students appropriate principles of ethical professional and social behavior.

 Students in all B.S. degree programs in the Division of Business must complete a set of lower-division requirements, a set of upper-division requirements, and an area of concentration.
-All concentrations except the joint B.S.-M.B.A. with accounting electives have the same lower- and upper-level core body of knowledge requirements.
-(See the section of this Bulletin on the joint B.S.-M.B.A. with accounting electives for details on that program.)
+All concentrations have the same lower- and upper-level core body of knowledge requirements.
 For all B.S. degree concentrations the common set of required courses is: